nagyist/abp/docs/en/Community-Articles/2025-01-24-Understanding-Transactions-in-ABP-Unit-Of-Work/POST.md

 1. **Automatic Rollback**

-For transactions automatically managed by the ABP framework, any uncaught exceptions during the request will trigger an automatic rollback.
+For transactions automatically managed by the ABP Framework, any uncaught exceptions during the request will trigger an automatic rollback.

 2. **Manual Rollback**

-For manually managed transactions, you can explicitly invoke the `RollbackAsync()` method to immediately roll back the current transaction.
+For manually managed transactions, you can explicitly invoke the `RollbackAsync` method to immediately roll back the current transaction.

-> Important: Once `RollbackAsync()` is called, the entire unit of work transaction will be rolled back immediately, and any subsequent calls to `CompleteAsync()` will have no effect.
+> Important: Once `RollbackAsync` is called, the entire  Unit of Work transaction will be rolled back immediately, and any subsequent calls to `CompleteAsync` will have no effect.

 ```csharp
 using (var uow = _unitOfWorkManager.Begin(